Course Details

 Student Sports Clinic

-The Student Sports Clinic has been an invaluable part of our BSc Sports Therapy Degree training.
+The Student Sports Clinic has been an invaluable part of our BSc (Hons) Sports Therapy degree training.
 As a Portobello Institute Sports Therapy student, you are insured to practice under the Society of Sports Therapists.
 Our Student Clinic runs on a Thursday evening in the College.
-As a therapist, practitioner-skills are typically not learned from books or lectures but from years of hands-on work.
+As a therapist, practitioner skills are typically not learned from books or lectures but from years of hands-on work.
 You gain early client-contact hours in our Sports Therapy clinic where you will be tasked with setting up the clinic, completing client consultations, providing sports therapy treatments and providing rehabilitation or follow-up as required.
 In doing so, you learn essential clinical skills and work autonomously (with guidance and support from our Clinic Supervisor).

 Work Placement